Yoav666s/dnd-wiki/collections/_rules/adventuring.md

 While traveling at a fast pace, characters take a –5 penalty to their passive Wisdom ([[Perception]]) scores to notice hidden threats.

-**Encountering Creatures.** If the DM determines that the adventurers encounter other creatures while they’re traveling, it’s up to both groups to decide what happens next.
+**Encountering Creatures.** If the DM determines that the adventurers encounter other creatures while they're traveling, it's up to both groups to decide what happens next.
 Either group might decide to attack, initiate a conversation, run away, or wait to see what the other group does.

 **Surprising Foes.** If the adventurers encounter a hostile creature or group, the DM determines whether the adventurers or their foes might be surprised when combat erupts.
 See the [[Combat#surprise]] section for more about surprise.

 ### Other Activities
 Characters who turn their attention to other tasks as the group travels are not focused on watching for danger.
-These characters don’t contribute their passive Wisdom ([[Perception]]) scores to the group’s chance of noticing hidden threats.
-However, a character not watching for danger can do one of the following activities instead, or some other activity with the DM’s permission.
+These characters don't contribute their passive Wisdom ([[Perception]]) scores to the group's chance of noticing hidden threats.
+However, a character not watching for danger can do one of the following activities instead, or some other activity with the DM's permission.

 **Navigate.** The character can try to prevent the group from becoming lost, making a Wisdom ([[Survival]]) check when the DM calls for it.

-**Draw a Map.** The character can draw a map that records the group’s progress and helps the characters get back on course if they get lost.
+**Draw a Map.** The character can draw a map that records the group's progress and helps the characters get back on course if they get lost.
 No ability check is required.

 **Track.** A character can follow the tracks of another creature, making a Wisdom ([[Survival]]) check when the DM calls for it.